AccessNI checks and an employer’s legal requirements

 AccessNI will also check criminal records of some EU citizens in their home countries.
 This will happen where the applicant:

-- holds German, Lithuanian, Polish, Portuguese, Romanian or Spanish nationality; and
+- holds French, German, Italian, Lithuanian, Polish, Portuguese, Romanian, Slovakian or Spanish nationality; and

 - is seeking to work with children in Northern Ireland; and